mozilla/marketplace-frontend-docs/docs/topics/guidelines.rst

 - Docstring at the top of all modules that describes the module.
 - The `define` line, the dependency list, and the function signature all begin on separate lines.
-- Alphabetize dependencies in module definitions based on the name of the dependency module.
+- Generally, alphabetize dependencies in module definitions based on the name of the dependency module.
 - Keep with 80-chars.
 When a dependency list grows too long, line-break it and use a visual-based indent.
 - If there is a line break in the dependency list, match the line break in